eBay Account Holder Liable for Actions via Their Account

 On 11 March 2009, the First Civil Senate of the Federal Court of Justice (BGH), which is responsible for competition, trademark and copyright law, had to decide under which conditions the owner of a member account (account) on the internet auction platform eBay is liable for other persons offering goods using his account and thereby infringing the rights of third parties.

-The defendant is registered on eBay under the member name "sound-max".
-In June 2003, a necklace was offered under this member name under the heading "SSSuper ...
-Tolle ...
-Halzband (Cartier Art)" for a minimum bid of €30.
-The description of the item offered stated, among other things: "...
-Necklace, Cartier Art ...
-With small pantere, tupische simwol fon Cartier house ...".
-The plaintiffs considered this to be an infringement of their trademark "Cartier", an infringement of copyright as well as an infringement of the Unfair Competition Act and filed a claim against the defendant for injunctive relief, the provision of information and a declaration of liability for damages.
-The defendant took the view that he was not responsible for the offending offer because his wife, who is from Latvia, had used his member account on eBay to sell personal items without his knowledge and had auctioned off the item of jewellery in the process.
+The defendant is registered on eBay under the username "sound-max".
+In June 2003, a necklace was listed under this username with the title "SSSuper ...
+Great ...
+Necklace (Cartier Art)" at a minimum bid of €30.
+The item description included phrases such as: "...
+Necklace, Art Cartier ...
+With small panther, typical symbol of Cartier House ...".
+The plaintiffs identified this as an infringement of their "Cartier" trademark, a copyright violation, and a breach of the Act Against Unfair Competition, seeking injunctive relief, disclosure of information, and a declaration of liability for damages from the defendant.
+The defendant contended that he was not responsible for the contested listing, asserting that his Latvian wife had used his eBay account without his knowledge to sell personal items, including the auctioned jewelry.

 The Regional Court and the Higher Regional Court - without examining whether the plaintiffs' rights had been infringed by the offer of the necklace - dismissed the action because the defendant, who had had no knowledge of the offer posted on the internet by his wife, was in any case not responsible for any infringements.